Eclipse Equestrian Training Program

 Eclipse Equestrian Home Farm is located 20 minutes south of Calgary and was established in late 2019 by the team at Eclipse.

-This beautiful horse haven is in the process of opening in phases and has been created as a secondary boarding/care facility that offers a serene environment under professional care at more cost-effective rates.
+This beautiful horse haven has been created as a unique secondary boarding/care facility that offers a serene environment under professional care at more cost-effective rates.

-The Home Farm offers group and individual outdoor board,
+The Home Farm offers individual outdoor board with shelters

 indoor board with turn out, stall rest and